QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 q = \frac{ d_0 - s_0}{s_1 + d_1}
 $$ (eq:old1)

-Let's remember the quantity $q$ given by equation {eq}`eq:old1` that a social planner would choose to maximize consumer plus producer surplus.
+Let's remember the quantity $q$ given by equation {eq}`eq:old1` that a social planner would choose to maximize consumer surplus plus producer surplus.

-We'll compare it to the quantity that emerges in a competitive  equilibrium equilibrium that equates supply to demand.
+We'll compare it to the quantity that emerges in a competitive  equilibrium that equates supply to demand.

 ### Competitive Equilibrium

-Instead of equating quantities supplied and demanded, we'll can accomplish the same thing by equating demand price to supply price:
+Instead of equating quantities supplied and demanded, we can accomplish the same thing by equating demand price to supply price:

 $$
 p =  d_0 - d_1 q = s_0 + s_1 q ,